 Students who successfully complete this course can proceed via the Higher Education Links Scheme to the Journalism programmes at DCU (DC132) and Dublin Institute of Technology (DT582).
-Successful completion can also open a path to a broader range of degree programmes such as (for example):
+Successful completion can also open a path to a broader range of degree programmes such as:

 Communications – DCU (DC131)

 European Studies – NUI Maynooth (MH108)